Coronavirus: Wie werden wir immun gegen Krankheiten wie COVID-19?

 In the midst of a global pandemic, our bodies' immune systems are working wonders to protect us from bugs and viruses.
 But how does the immune system work and how will it protect us from COVID-19?
 Dr Jenna Macciochi, author of Immunity: The Science of Staying Well, and Dr Michael Barnish, head of genetics and nutrition at REVIV, explain.

-Die Immunsystem is the body's natural defence to illnesses - it's a complex network of cells and proteins working to build up defences when an infection enters our body.
+Der Immunsystem is the body's natural defence to illnesses - it's a complex network of cells and proteins working to build up defences when an infection enters our body.

 "Injury, infection and even Krebs leave signals that are identified by the immune system that continuously polices the body," Dr Barnish says.

 "The different cells of the immune system mask appropriate defensive responses, usually resulting in inflammation.
 Incredibly, the immune system has a capacity to remember what the best methods were to attack previous invaders so that a future exposure will be much less problematic.
-This is how immunity is built up and the basis of how vaccines work."
+This is how immunity is built up and the basis of how work."

 The body's inflammation response is caused by our innate immune system, Dr Macciochi adds, but sometimes extra back-up is needed from the adaptive immune system.
 The innate immune system offers an immediate, but nonspecific reaction to illness or injury.
 The adaptive immune system takes longer to respond but is a lot more targeted in its attack.